-Gender lens investing is likely to grow significantly in LAC over the coming years due to the large opportunity in strategies across the three different lenses covered in the paper, both for corporates and investors.
-Yet, there is a significant gap between the exciting potential and what is currently happening, particularly in terms of available investment opportunities in the region.
-Beyond microfinance, the range of products specifically for LAC across asset classes is relatively weak.
-Only through knowledge transfer, information sharing and cross-collaboration between gender lens investing players and the broader business and investment communities will the gender lens investing opportunity increase in LAC.
+Although there is still a considerable gap between the potential and what actually exists in the market in terms of investment opportunities, gender lens investing is very likely to grow significantly in LAC due to the large opportunity in strategies across the three different lenses covered in the paper, both for corporates and investors.

+Beyond microfinance, the range of products specifically for LAC across asset classes is relatively limited.
+Only through knowledge transfer, information sharing and cross-collaboration between gender lens investing players in addition to the broader business and investment communities will gender lens investing opportunity increase in LAC.

-EXHIBIT A
+ANNEX A